Sandra Halling, The Data Mavens founder and principal consultant.

 That instinct scales from butter on a counter, to old clothes, to complex, multi-team implementations.

-The tech stack, features, and dashboards you want are as irrelevant as the butter and the sweater in the examples above — because they’re not what make your kitchen, closet, or organiztion run smoothly or handle change gracefully.
+The tech stack, features, and dashboards you want are as irrelevant as the snacks and sweater in the examples above — because those details are not what makes a system run smoothly or handle change gracefully.

 What actually drives success is the layer underneath all of that: